 Healthy church planting movements always have a high degree of indigenization.
 The 14 years of ministry in Haiti by Paul and Mary Orjala exemplify how expatriate (foreign) missionaries can effectively foster indigenization.

 Overflowing with energy and creativity, Paul saw himself as an advisor and consultant to the Haitian church, rather than its leader.
 He never thought of the Haitian Nazarene movement as his "baby."
 From the start, he empowered local leaders who emerged naturally.
-Indeed, he purposefully never did anything which a Haitian could do.
+Indeed, he purposefully never shouldered responsibilities that a Haitian could do.

 Paul Orjala looked up to Haitian leaders.
 He deferred to their judgment.
-He participated with them in developing strategies and planning programs, but he did not dictate things.
-He did not set himself up as the gate-keeper for decisions.
+He participated with them in developing strategies and planning programs but did not dictate things.
+He did not set himself up as the gatekeeper for decisions.
 He showed no reluctance to trust the Holy Spirit to guide the Haitian church.

 To be sure, indigenization for Orjala did not mean being walled off from denominational associations.
 Paul, who went on to become professor of missiology at Nazarene Theological Seminary in Kansas City, MO., believed the church in Haiti could and should be both fully Nazarene and authentically Haitian.